vmware-archive/haret/docs/ClientIDs.md

-An essential part of the client/server protocol in v2r2 is the **ClientID**.
+An essential part of the client/server protocol in haret is the **ClientID**.

-A ClientID is an opaque string (uuid is recommended) provided by a client after connecting to a v2r2 server in order to identify itself.
-Knowledge of currently connected and recently connected ClientIDs is expected to be shared globally across the entire v2r2 cluster so that all servers will be aware of all clients.
+A ClientID is an opaque string (uuid is recommended) provided by a client after connecting to a haret server in order to identify itself.
+Knowledge of currently connected and recently connected ClientIDs is expected to be shared globally across the entire haret cluster so that all servers will be aware of all clients.

 **Continuity**: a given instance of running client software is identified